 You have no items in your shopping cart.

+Learn the difference between IPS and firewall with our IPS vs firewall comparison.
 Intrusion Prevention System IPS is one of network security’s most crucial requirements today.
 The industry of network security can be considered as one of the most rapidly growing technologies among the different network technologies.
 We can observe this growth by the different types of network security defense methodologies and their related devices.
-So, in this blog, we will discuss a very popular device among those devices.
+So, in this IPS firewall comparison, we will discuss a very popular device among those devices.
 This is the Intrusion Prevention System IPS.
 As the name implies, a system is a more accurate name than a device!

 There are a lot of different definitions for the Intrusion Prevention System IPS technology.
 Among those different definitions, we like the one provided by PaloAlto networks, which defines the Intrusion Prevention System IPS as: